Position vs Runout

 In this Question Line video, Jason answers questions regarding True Position and how to calculate diametric deviations.
 He discusses the difference between "True Position" and "Position" and walks through the process of determining whether the part passes inspection.

-In this Question Line video, Jason walks through a drawing that includes a position control on a pattern of holes (bolt circle), explaining what the feature control frame is and is not controlling.
+Jason walks through a drawing that includes a position control on a bolt circle, explaining what the feature control frame is and is not controlling.

 In this Question Line video, Jason walks through an assembly drawing to explain the scenario where a feature being controlled by position must have a reference size dimension rather than a tolerance on the size of the feature.